Danieleg82/AzFireWallPremium-MH/README.md

 ## TASK4

-We can now review the Azure Firewall logs to show find out the requests blocked by IDS.
+We can now review the Azure Firewall logs to find out the requests blocked by IDS.

 Wait for some minutes after having performed the above tests, then run a query on *"Azure Firewall Log"* logs and review the filtered requests: